 Generally not understood is that effective contingency planning can provide major competitive advantage and significant financial benefit.
-Both especially important in difficult economic times.
-Keep following the herd, suffer herd ailments.
-Please bear those factors in mind with what follows.
+Both being especially important in difficult economic times.
+As with forms of insurance it helps to make an effort to visualise the risks.
+Please bear all those factors in mind with what follows.

-Doing nothing extra inevitably costs you far more because of inevitable disruptions and widespread lack of strategic planning for users of predominant IT systems.
-There's far better uses for the huge amounts of money and time expended on dealing with typical resulting disruptions.
+Doing nothing extra inevitably costs you far more because of inevitable disruptions for users of predominant IT systems.
+The massive actual scale of the problem isn't widely publicised, and there's far better uses for the relatively huge amounts of money and time expended on dealing with typical disruption events.

 The 2017 Equifax IT disruption cost them over $200 million because they ignored a simple plan costing less than $100.

-You need to use an unconventional plan to avoid your business inevitably losing a heap of money.
-Because the actual massive scale of the problem isn't widely publicised.
-The situation concerns us, and should concern you, because we all pay for the resulting massive disruptions by way of increased prices and reduced services.
+So to avoid your business inevitably losing a heap of money it’s clear that unconventional plans are needed.
+The situation concerns us, and should concern you, because we all pay for the massive disruptions by way of increased prices and reduced services.

 A Radio NZ March 2025 article reinforces what we and our associates have observed about business cyber security.